catseye/Chrysoberyl/article/HTML5 Installations.md

 ### Zzrk

 *   installation-of: [Zzrk][]
-*   installation-description: This is a web-based installation of [Zzrk][], a text adventure game written entirely in Zz (a meta-language normally used for defining compilers.)
+*   installation-description: This is a web-based installation of [Zzrk][], a text adventure game written entirely in Zz (a meta-language normally used for defining programming languages.)
 *   installed-implementation: zzrk.zz
 *   interactive: true
 *   animated: true